The Blueprint for Business Financial Success

 Financial illiteracy may cost you more than you ever expected

-Once asked what went wrong in his business, Mr. Trump responded: “I simply took my eyes off the ball.”
-You cannot afford not to afford a great bookkeeper, a great accountant, a great financial planner, a great business coach, and other service providers that can add value, complement your skills and extend your competitiveness.
+Once asked what went wrong in his business, Mr Trump responded: “I simply took my eyes off the ball.”
+You cannot afford not to have a great bookkeeper, a great accountant, a great financial planner, a great business coach, and other service providers that can add value, complement your skills and extend your competitiveness.

 You cannot do it all alone without including others in your success story.

-A correct pricing mechanism for your products and services is important as it sets your growth rate, structures your profit planning and determines your margins.
-You must absolutely be clear with this one because it is the most painful one.
+An effective pricing mechanism for your products and services is important, as it sets your growth rate, structures your profit planning, and determines your margins.
+You must be absolutely clear with this one, because it is the most painful.

 In addition, you have to decide not to compete on price and not to base your USP on price competitiveness.
 This is because there will be other competitors in your market that will always outperform you no matter what you do.
 Once you lose this strategy, you will have nothing left to offer!

-Basic Ratio Analysis and calculations like Gross and Net Profit Ratios, Returns on Assets and Equity, Current Ratio, and Debt-to-equity ratio should become second nature and the main part of your financial management procedures.
+Basic Ratio Analysis and calculations, such as Gross and Net Profit Ratios, Returns on Assets and Equity, Current Ratio, and Debt-to-Equity Ratio, should become second nature and be a main part of your financial management procedures.

-Strive for improvements and establish your way of measuring important results in your business.
-Nothing fancy, nothing complicated, but more importantly done on a regular basis and in the same way!
+Strive for improvement and establish a way to measure key results in your business.
+Nothing fancy, nothing complicated, but more importantly, done on a regular basis and in the same way!

 Timing is everything

 My final point is about the consistency and timing of your procedures.
-When you attend to your highest priorities on a regular (at least weekly) basis, your chances to create financially stable business operations are improving.
+When you attend to your highest priorities on a regular (at least weekly) basis, your chances of creating financially stable business operations improve.
 Consistency is the name of the game.
-Regular check-ins, especially regarding your finances, allow you to spot and rectify negative trends swiftly.
-Remember, taking charge of your financial destiny is the best thing you can do for your business due to the fact that you can act immediately if a negative trend shows up in your finances.
+Regular check-ins, especially on your finances, help you spot and address negative trends swiftly.
+Remember, taking charge of your financial destiny is the best thing you can do for your business, because you can act immediately if a negative trend shows up in your finances.

-The biggest mistake you can make in your business and life is to neglect your money.
+The biggest mistake you can make in your business and your life is neglecting your money.
 When you are negligent in this area, you effectively hand over control of your financial destiny to others.

 Make the commitment, therefore, to visit and/or contact your trusted advisors at least once a quarter.
 Discuss your options, have your mind opened and be ready to make informed decisions and calculated opportunities.